Happy Birthday Dr. Seuss

 If I say so myself, HAPPY BIRTHDAY TO ME!"
 (From Happy Birthday to You!, 1959)

-Happy Birthday Dr. Seuss, may we never lose the power of imagination and heart.
+Happy Birthday Dr. Seuss, may we never lose the power of imagination.